halfik/elegant/README.md

 ## Events
-* Netinteractive\Elegant\Mapper\DbMapper
+* Netinteractive\Elegant\Repository\Repository

-        ni.elegant.mapper.search.$recordClass    - event is fired in search method.
-You can use it to modify search query object. ni.elegant.mapper.saving.$recordClass    - event is fired before record is save to database. ni.elegant.mapper.saved.$recordClass     - event is fired after record is save to database. ni.elegant.mapper.updating.$recordClass  - event is fired  before record update on database. ni.elegant.mapper.updated.$recordClass   - event is fired after record update on database. ni.elegant.mapper.creating.$recordClass  - event is fired  before record is inserted to database. ni.elegant.mapper.created.$recordClass   - event is fired after record is inserted to database. ni.elegant.mapper.deleting.$recordClass  - event is fired before record is deleted from database. ni.elegant.mapper.deleted.$recordClass   - event is fired after record is deleted from database. ni.elegant.mapper.before.save            - event allows to modify data that are send to data source (but not modify record data). ni.elegant.mapper.touching.$recordClass  - event is fired for related record before touch ni.elegant.mapper.touched.$recordClass   - event is fired for related record after touch
+        ni.elegant.repository.search.$recordClass    - event is fired in search method.
+You can use it to modify search query object. ni.elegant.record.saving.$recordClass    - event is fired before record is save to database. ni.elegant.record.saved.$recordClass     - event is fired after record is save to database. ni.elegant.record.updating.$recordClass  - event is fired  before record update on database. ni.elegant.record.updated.$recordClass   - event is fired after record update on database. ni.elegant.record.creating.$recordClass  - event is fired  before record is inserted to database. ni.elegant.record.created.$recordClass   - event is fired after record is inserted to database. ni.elegant.record.deleting.$recordClass  - event is fired before record is deleted from database. ni.elegant.record.deleted.$recordClass   - event is fired after record is deleted from database. ni.elegant.record.before.save            - event allows to modify data that are send to data source (but not modify record data). ni.elegant.record.touching.$recordClass  - event is fired for related record before touch ni.elegant.record.touched.$recordClass   - event is fired for related record after touch

 *  Netinteractive\Elegant\Db\Query\Builder